publicocean0/bindep/README.md

  <li> resource: is a text or a binary file present in a bower component but has no direct reference in the template.</li>
  <li> dependency: a bower component can use many bower component as dependencies.
 You can also define also local dependencies defined internally in your project. </li>
  <li> module: a bower component can contains many modules (or no one).
 Internal modules are necessary when you design your software project in way you can load additional features in a component,but it is not a must.
 For each module you can add attachments,resources,dependencies.You can also define what modules require this module.In the template you can specify what modules to embed in the project </li>
 <li> converter: is a handler permitting to convert a file type in a attachment.
-Actually is set up less,sass,styl,yalm converters.
+Actually is set up less,sass,styl,yalm,coffee,typescript converters.
 You can add other converters directly in options.</li>
  <li> preprocessor: bindep can use a additional preprocessor for attachments passing directly options in your tag-block.The preprocessor syntax you can embed in you attachments can be find [here](https://github.com/dcodeIO/Preprocessor.js) </li>
  <li> defaults:you can set the default behavior for preprocessor (context passed),modules used,submodules used in the dependencies actived. </li>
     </ul>